nnn

 30) Warm Antipasto Plate

-Some evenings I prepare dinner as if I am making a packed lunch for someone else who is far more put together than I am.
-Put out cheese, crackers, olives, nuts, sliced vegetables, maybe some deli meat.
-If possible, include something warm (toast, a microwaved baked potato, heated soup) to make it feel more like a dinner and not just grazing.
-It is strangely comforting, similar to getting the go-ahead for adult snack time.
+Some evenings, I make dinner and pretend that I am preparing a packed lunch for someone who is much more organized than I am.
+Put out cheese, crackers, olives, nuts, sliced veggies, and possibly some deli meat.
+You might want to also add something warm like toast or a microwavable potato, baked potato, or soup to make it feel more like a dinner rather than just grazing.
+Weirdly, this is quite enjoyable as it is almost like having adult snack time.

 31) Chickpea Coconut Curry